Skip to main content

 Reality check: Legal help may not take every case.
 Ask for referral options and deadlines if your issue involves an appeal, eviction, debt, or benefit denial.

-Energy, food, and other backup help
+Energy, food, and backup help

 Who may qualify: Each program has its own rules.
 Some use income, age, disability, household size, or crisis status.